March 2019 Issue

 While it’s possible to consume collagen directly, either in the form of a supplement or in the form of foods containing collagen, doing so isn’t necessary to support production of collagen in the body, Farris says.
 Again, the body doesn’t absorb collagen molecules in whole form, but rather breaks them down into their component amino acids, which it then uses to synthesize its own collagen and other proteins.
 In theory, the amino acids necessary for collagen production can come from any protein source—whether it be bone broth, cheese, beans, or quinoa.

 Getting the proper array of amino acids is easier for meat eaters, Mills says.
 But vegetarians and vegans also can consume all the necessary amino acids for collagen production, as long as they’re eating a well-balanced diet.
-“For most vegetarians, having complementary proteins throughout the day is enough to make sure that their bodies have all of the amino acids they need for building proteins, building collagen,” Mills says.
-“For example, pairing beans with brown rice—beautiful.
-Or nuts with whole grains—peanut butter with toast is a perfect example.
-Having these pairings throughout the day is one way they’re going to get all the amino acids they need.”
+“For most vegetarians, having protein from a variety of plant foods throughout the day, is enough to make sure that their bodies have all of the amino acids they need for building proteins, building collagen,” Mills says.

 Besides amino acids, several other nutrients are important for the production of collagen in the body.
 The most significant of these is vitamin C, which is a necessary cofactor in collagen synthesis and that also functions as an antioxidant to combat oxidative stresses that would degrade existing collagen.
 Good food sources of vitamin C include citrus fruit, peppers, strawberries, and tomatoes, among others.
 According to Mills, other relevant vitamins and minerals include zinc and sulfur, which are additional cofactors in collagen production.
 Sulfur is commonly found in broccoli, onions, and garlic, and zinc is found in foods such as red meat, poultry, beans, nuts, certain types of seafood, whole grains, and dairy products.